• Menu

 In general, an ant colony will have between a few hundred and several thousand individuals.
 Even within species, these numbers can vary massively due to other factors or local conditions.

-Another species will large colonies are Fire ants, which can have between 100,000 to 500,000 individuals.
-Bullet ants, one of the largest ant species in the world, has a relatively small nest, with a few hundred individuals.
+Another species with large colonies is Fire ants, which can have between 100,000 to 500,000 individuals.
+Bullet ants, one of the largest ant species in the world, have a relatively small nest, with a few hundred individuals.

 Super colonies